Excitation-pulse intensity mediated control of coherent nonlinear optical response of a V-type system: Coherent Control Results

 We can also precisely control the signal phase in addition to the intensity variations discussed in Sec. \ref{I_control}.
 This capability is illustrated in Fig. \ref{fig:Phase_control}, where a 3D plot depicts the peak intensity of diagonal peak $P_{4}$ in relation to the pulse area of the initial three pulses.
 This plot demonstrates that a significant number of points cluster around a pulse area of $0.9\pi$ for both the second and third pulses.
 Intriguingly, the plot reveals that, while the intensity of diagonal peak $P_{4}$ remains relatively constant, its phase undergoes a complete cycle; the phase varies over the entire range of $0$ to $2\pi$ as $\Theta_1$ is varied.

 In Fig. \ref{fig:Phase_control}, a distinct line parallel to $\Theta_{1}$ is observed at $\Theta_{2}$ = $\Theta_{3}$ = $0.9\pi$, along which six points were selected to highlight the phase evolution of diagonal peak $P_4$.
 We plot these 2D spectra in Fig. \ref{fig:Phase_2D}.
 Each spectrum is normalized to the global maxima across these spectra.
-As shown in Fig. \ref{fig:Phase_2D}, each successive spectrum exhibits a distinct phase of the diagonal peak $P_{4}$, while the intensity of the peak remains relatively constant.
+As shown in Fig. \ref{fig:Phase_2D}, each successive spectrum exhibits a distinct phase of the diagonal peak $P_{4}$, while the intensity of the peak does not change significantly.
 Similarly, the phase modulation of the other peaks can also be achieved by adjusting the pulse area combination of the initial three pulses, while keeping the intensity of the corresponding peaks nearly constant (data not shown).
-This observation emphasizes the precision and control afforded by our approach in manipulating both amplitude and phase characteristics of quantum states within the system.
+We note that the phase dependence for a peak on the intensity of the excitation pulses can be significantly more complicated compared to the roughly linear dependence on the intensity of a single pulse, as shown in Fig. \ref{fig:Phase_control} for peak $P_4$.